 When Bryce Harper filed for free agency at the beginning of November, the Nationals put their “Plan B” into effect.
 Plan B was simply to use the offseason to improve pitching, defense, speed and athleticism.
 Improved defense improves pitching.
-Improved speed improves defense.
+Improved speed improves defense and offense.
 Improved athleticism improves everything.
 Mission accomplished.
 These principles are nothing new for the Washington Nationals, but they lost their way the last couple of years.

 On November 10th of 2010, Mike Rizzo appeared on MLB Network Radio and was able to brag.
 Rizzo already had Stephen Strasburg and Jordan Zimmermann at the top of his rotation, and he drafted Bryce Harper a few months earlier.
 His farm system was looking very good, and Rizzo also knew that his ownership was going to allow him to spend big in that off-season in which he would later acquire Jayson Werth.
 So yes, Rizzo could talk as confidently as ever as the Nats’ G.M. even though the team never had a winning season to that point.